Entanglement harvesting from conformal vacuums between two Unruh-DeWitt detectors moving along null paths: Entanglement harvesting

-In Fig. \ref{fig:Concurrence-DS-dd} we have plotted the concurrence denoting quantity \scalebox{0.9}{$\mathcal{C}_{\mathcal{I}_{\omega_{k}}} /\alpha_{d}^2$} with respect to the dimensionless distance $d/\alpha_{d}$ between the two detectors' null trajectories for fixed \scalebox{0.9}{$\overline{\Delta E} = 1$} and $\overline{\omega}_{k}=0.4$.
+Finally in Fig. \ref{fig:Concurrence-DS-dd} we plot the concurrence \scalebox{0.9}{$\mathcal{C}_{\mathcal{I}_{\omega_{k}}} /\alpha_{d}^2$} with respect to $d/\alpha_{d}$ for fixed \scalebox{0.9}{$\overline{\Delta E} = 0.5$} and different $\overline{\omega}_{k}$.
 This plot is consistent with the findings of Fig. \ref{fig:Concurrence-DS-d0-dwk} and Fig. \ref{fig:Concurrence-DS-d0-dEsame}, reconfirming that for $d/\alpha_{d}=0$ harvesting is not possible.
-Fig. \ref{fig:Concurrence-DS-dd} indicates that like the Schwarzschild case here also harvesting is periodic with respect to $d/\alpha_{d}$, but unlike a entanglement shadow points from the Schwarzschild case here we get periodic shadow regions of $d/\alpha_{d}$ where entanglement harvesting is not possible, e.g., when $d/\alpha_{d}$ seems to be between $3$ and $3.5$.
+Fig. \ref{fig:Concurrence-DS-dd} indicates that like the Schwarzschild case here also harvesting is periodic with respect to $d/\alpha_{d}$.
+Here also one perceives the occurrence of entanglement harvesting shadow regions, the length of which decreases with increasing frequency $\overline{\omega}_{k}$.
+However, here we have seen that with increasing $\overline{\omega}_{k}$ (in the range $[10^{-4},10^{4}]$) the shadow regions do not become shadow points.